SACE | Southern Alliance for Clean Energy

 North Carolina, like many Southeastern states, sends billions of dollars out of state for energy resources annually to power the state and provide for its residents.
 But there are local opportunities that can help shift that equation.
 Our analysis shows North Carolina has a significant amount of commercially available and sustainable biopower capacity based on various biomass resources.
 Utilizing any of these resources will need to be done carefully and require thorough assessments of need, resource availability and other demands, water use, biodiversity, carbon, soil quality, air quality and other economic and environmental impacts.
 Many projects have been proposed for the state, but the prospects for their development remain unclear, based on factors including resource availability, federal regulations and laws, financing and environmental impacts.
 You can read more about bioenergy by visiting our Learn About page, here.

-There are currently 14 coal plants in North Carolina owned by Duke Energy and Progress Energy, the major energy providers in the state.
-Duke Energy has made commitments to retire 1,667 Megawatts (MW) of coal-fired capacity from 16 units at 5 coal plants by 2018 (one facility retiring is located in South Carolina).
-Progress Energy is committed to retire 1,467 MW from 11 units at 4 plants in the coming years.
+There are currently 14 coal plants in North Carolina owned by Duke (Progress) Energy, the major energy provider in the state.
+Duke Energy has made commitments to retire 3,134 Megawatts (MW) of coal-fired capacity from 27 units at 9 coal plants by 2018 (one facility retiring is located in South Carolina).
 North Carolina utilities currently spend a total of about $2.35 billion on coal each year.
-The state appears as number 4 in the list of the top 15states for coal health impacts in 2010, there were 487 hospitalizations, 912 heart attacks and 681 deaths related to pollution from coal plants in North Carolina.
+The state appears as number 4 in the list of the top 15 states for coal health impacts in 2010, there were 487 hospitalizations, 912 heart attacks and 681 deaths related to pollution from coal plants in North Carolina.
 In 2010, 55.9% of energy in the state came from coal.
 Even though dependence on coal has declined over the past decade from 62.1% in 2000, it is still a dominant part of North Carolina’s energy mix.
 You can read more about solar by visiting our Learn About page, here.

 In addition to creating air pollution, North Carolina’s power plants produce nearly 5.5 million tons of toxic coal ash every year.
 The ash is mostly dumped in unlined pits near waterways where it can easily pollute water used for fishing, drinking, and recreation.
 Although North Carolina ranks 9th in the nation for coal ash generation, it lacks many basic safeguards to keep coal ash from polluting air, water, and endangering communities.
 North Carolina’s advocacy groups are leading the charge in taking legal action against Duke Energy calling for them to clean up their coal ash pollution.
 Check out this fact sheet to learn more about coal ash in North Carolina.